 - 2 bananas, peeled and sliced

-- When sauce is cooled, put fruit and marshmallows in a large bowl.
-Whip cream and add cream and sauce to fruit.
-Toss gently to coat and refrigerate overnight.
+- When the sauce is cooled, put fruit (except for bananas) and marshmallows in a large bowl.
+Whip cream, add the custard sauce and mix until combined.

 - Add the whipped cream mixture to the fruit.
 Toss gently to coat and refrigerate overnight.
 Before serving, peel and slice the bananas and add to salad.